EPCCed/2023-12-07_ARCHER2PackageIntro_Online/_episodes/01-connecting.md

 ```
 {: .language-bash}

 Access to ARCHER2 is via SSH using **both** a time-based code (TOTP) and a passphrase-protected SSH key pair.
+As an
+additional security measure, newly created accounts must also use a one time password retrieved from the SAFE
+web adminsitration service for the first ever login.

 ## TOTP